vkhazin/elasticsearch-courseware/content/chapter-05/SetupEx.md

 curl localhost:9200/_cat/indices
 ```
 * After typing index name pattern with star as a wildcard tab out from the field to get the fields refreshed
-* Kibana requires a date-time field to filter data on
+* Kibana (by default) requires a date-time field to filter data on
-* By default Kibana displays data for last 15 minutes and in simulated environment it is often an empty result set
+* By default Kibana displays data for the last 15 minutes and in a simulated environment it is often an empty result set
 * Look at the top-right corner to adjust the timeframe
 * You should be able to see some data now, if not, common troubles are index pattern configuration and a timeframe selection
 * There is a star icon at the top  of the page to preserve default settings